 Mark your resignation form with either retirement option: - PERS Retirement (NOT PERS Bubble); or - PERS Bubble Retirement - List your last day of work as your resignation date.
-If you are a PERS Bubble retiree, your last day of work is the last day of your work or school year (example 6/30/24). - Indicate if you are retiring with PERS and the effective date, if applicable.
-PERS requires that you retire on the first of the month. - Sign, date, and obtain your manager's signature. - Submit the resignation form to Human Resources (details listed on end of the form).
+If you are a PERS Bubble retiree, your last day of work is the last day of your work or school year (example 6/30/25). - Indicate if you are retiring with PERS and the effective date, if applicable.
+PERS requires that you retire on the first of the month. - Sign and date your form. - Submit the resignation form to Human Resources (details listed on end of the form).